dominikcirko/Employee-Management-System-Web-API/README.md

 3. After you copied the key, in application.properties, create sendgrid.api.key property and paste your key.
 4. Download and install PostgreSQL database
-  4.1 Create database named "ems-db4" with "postgres" as user and "password" as password
+  4.1 Create database named "ems-db10" with "postgres" as user and "password" as password
-5. I recommend downloading and installing Postman to test API calls
+5. I recommend downloading and installing Postman to test API calls.

 Note: Create departments before creating employees because employee can only be in departments that already exist.